dotzenith/SpotiFetch/README.md

 ---

 ### ❖ What's New?
-0.2.5 - Added Documentation and removed wildcard import
+0.3.5 - Added the ability to show all artists on a track

 ---